frankalbenesius/holiday-poster-2019-client/README.md

 - UI:
   - make it responsive
   - favicon!
+  - show a weird message when it's in portrait
 - POSTER DESIGN:
   - design header of poster, upload it
 - MISC: